Monotropa uniflora

-Monotropa uniflora, also known as ghost plant, ghost pipe, or Indian pipe, is a herbaceous, parasitic, non-photosynthesizing, perennial flowering plant native to temperate regions of Asia, North America, and northern South America, but with large gaps between areas.
+Monotropa uniflora, also known as the American Indian ghost pipe plant (shortened to ghost plant, ghost pipe, American Indian pipe, or Indian pipe), is a herbaceous, parasitic, non-photosynthesizing, perennial flowering plant native to North America, Latin America, and East Asia but with large gaps between areas.
 The plant is waxy white, but some specimens have been described as having black flecks or pale pink coloration.
 Rare variants may have a deep red color.
 The name "Monotropa" is Greek for "one turn" and "uniflora" is Latin for "one flowered" as there is one sharply curved stem for each single flower.
-M.uniflora is commonly found growing in clumps of 2 or more, with its fungal source nearby.
+M. uniflora is commonly found growing in clumps of 2 or more, with its fungal source nearby.

 Description

 The stems reach heights of 5–30 cm, sheathed with highly reduced leaves 5–10 mm long, best identified as scales or bracts.
 These structures are small, thin, and translucent; they do not have petioles but instead extend in a sheath-like manner out of the stem.

-As its scientific name suggests, and unlike the related Monotropa hypopitys (but like the close relation Monotropastrum humile), the stems bear a single flower 10–20 mm long, with 3–8 translucent petals, 10–12 stamens and a single pistil.
+As its scientific name suggests, and unlike the closely related Monotropa hypopitys (but like Monotropastrum humile), the stems bear a single flower 10–20 mm long, with 3–8 translucent petals, 10–12 stamens and a single pistil.
 It flowers from early summer to early autumn, often a few days after rainfall.
 The fruit, an oval capsule-like structure, enlarges and becomes upright when the seeds mature.
 After maturity the stem and capsule appear desiccated, and dark brown or black with a brittle texture.

 The seeds of M. uniflora are small, ranging between 0.6–0.8 mm in length.
 Once the plant has been pollinated, the seeds are pushed through the petals in a tiny slit and dispersed via wind methods.

 Unlike most plants, it is white and does not contain chlorophyll.
 Instead of generating food using the energy from sunlight, it is parasitic, and more specifically a mycoheterotroph.
 Its hosts are in the Russulaceae family.
 Most fungi are mycorrhizal, meaning that they grow symbiotically in association with tree roots.
 Through the fungal web of mycorrhizae, the M. uniflora roots ultimately sap food from where the host fungi are connected to the photosynthetic trees.
 The clustered node roots of this plant are covered in hairs called cystidium.
 The cystidia found on these roots allow easy attachment to fungi hyphae, such as can be seen in ectomycorrhiza.
 Since it is not dependent on sunlight to grow, it can grow in very dark environments like in the understory of dense forests.
 The complex relationship that allows this plant to grow makes propagation difficult.

 Genetics

-M. uniflora is found in three general distribution areas: Asia, North America, and Central and northern South America.
+M. uniflora is found in three general distribution areas: North America, Latin America, and East Asia.
 DNA analysis has shown that these three populations are genetically distinct from one another.
-Furthermore, the North American population and the Central/South American population appear to be more closely related to each other than either is related to the Asian population.
+Furthermore, the North American and Latin American populations appear to be more closely related to each other than either is related to the Asian population.